vpcom/Angular4-UI-blocks-overview/README.md

 ## todo

-- Add more components if there is time.
+- Collection of share components.
-- Some elements trigger actions.
-Nothing special to do here.
+- Service giving a collection of parameters to create several cards.